-The new German major and minor programs provide deeper understanding of the language and culture of the German-speaking countries.
+The German major and minor programs provide deep understanding of the language and culture of the German-speaking countries.
 Building from basic language competency to synthesizing significant literary works, historical context and current media and politics, the German program offers a comprehensive education in what is “typically German” ... or not.
 While we demand a set of core classes, you have the flexibility to choose from courses in translation or from study abroad, ultimately allowing you to craft the degree you really want.

 The new major consists of 12.5 credit units - 5.5 core credits, two 300-level courses in German, and five electives in German, German in translation, or study abroad.